deruocheng/deruocheng.github.io/_pages/Academic.md

 -   #### Reviewer of International Journals
     *   IEEE Trans. on Circuits and Systems for Video Technology
     *   IEEE Trans. on Circuits and Systems I: Regular Papers
+    *   IEEE Trans. on Instrumentation & Measurement
+    *   Computers in Industry
     *   Pattern Recognition Letters
     *   Microscopy and Microanalysis
     *   Imaging and Radiation Research